 This rare-tourist-route building, historically known as the ‘GAUHAUS’, was built upon the project of Franz Ruff and grand opened in 1937 as the new residence of Julius Streicher, the editor of the ‘Der Sturmer’ right-wing magazine.
-In more narrow mean, the building was a gift to Streicher on his 50th anniversary in 1935, yet not open until February 1937.
-In the following years, the ‘GAUHAUS’ OR ‘BRAUNES HAUS’ was a residence if the party headquarter in Nuremberg.
+In a more narrow mean, the building was a gift to Streicher on his 50th anniversary in 1935, yet not open until February 1937.
+In the following years, the ‘GAUHAUS’ OR ‘BRAUNES HAUS’ was a residence of the party headquarters in Nuremberg.

 The building was hardly damaged in Spring 1945 as a result of the Allied air raids and was photoed burned out.
 Since 1949 the ‘Verlag Nurnberger Presse’ publishing house had occupied the renovated building.
 The modern letter ‘NURNBERGER NACHRICHTEN’ can be seen encrypted in the very same place as the Nazi eagle and Swastika during the Third Reich era.
 The back wall of the former Braunes Haus has preserved the Nazi anaglyph with a mythic hero, who fights with a snake.
 At that time it was categorized as the hero of the National-Socialism was antagonizing the Weimar Republic and the Jews.